kierandriscoll/js-sankeys/README.md

     color: lime;
   }
 ```
+**Bootstrap** is a framework that includes a lot of pre-set CSS classes, and that allows you to easily use a grid system.

 ## SVG
 D3 creates visualisations by using the <SVG> element (Scalable Vector Graphics) - this draws shapes (eg. circles, rectangles, lines etc..) based on given parameters.
 In raw HTML this looks like: